 In this Policy, references to we or us or our are to the Maitland company with whom you are in correspondence.

-Our Policy applies to anyone (you, your*) who interacts with us, who enquires about our products and services or who makes use of them, via any media including: electronic media such as email, website, apps, telephone etc.
+Our Policy applies to anyone (you, your*) who interacts with us, including identifiable Juristic Persons in South Africa (such as an incorporated company), who enquires about our products and services or who makes use of them, via any media including: electronic media such as email, website, apps, telephone etc.

-*You may be a Maitland: prospect, client, employee, agent or consultant, Maitland client, Maitland employee, agent or consultant providing services to Maitland or to whom Maitland is providing services.
+*You may be a Maitland: prospect, client, employee, agent or consultant, providing services to Maitland or to whom Maitland is providing services.

 In most cases personal information is information relating to a living individual that can be used to identify or contact them.
 In other countries such as South Africa personal information will also include an individual’s business information such as their business contact details.